 FF Super Grotesk supports up to 77 different languages such as Spanish, English, Portuguese, German, French, Turkish, Italian, Polish, Kurdish (Latin), Romanian, Dutch, Hungarian, Czech, Serbian (Latin), Kazakh (Latin), Swedish, Belarusian (Latin), Croatian, Finnish, Slovak, Danish, Lithuanian, Latvian, Slovenian, Irish, Estonian, Basque, Luxembourgian, and Icelandic in Latin and other scripts.

 Please note that not all languages are available for all formats.

-The typeface FF Super Grotesk is based on a 1930s design by Arno Drescher which was the most widely used lead-type sans serif face in East Germany – the GDR’s equivalent of the unavailable Futura.
-Today, the typeface can only be found in old specimen books and early East German printed matter, both of which served as source material for FF Super Grotesk.
-The original character set was augmented with special symbols and characters, alternatives for lowercase ‘a’ and ‘g’, and oldstyle figures.
+FF Super Grotesk draws from a 1930s design by Arno Drescher, easily the most popular sans serif in use in East Germany – the GDR’s equivalent of the then unavailable Futura.
+Today, the face is found only in period specimen books and early East German ephemera.
+Both served as sources for FF Super Grotesk’s earliest sketches.
+Its original glyph coverage was increased with special symbols and characters, alternatives for minuscule ‘a’ and ‘g’, and ranging figures.